Why should I hire an independent educational consultant?

 - An IEC keeps up with admission trends by attending conferences, visiting colleges, and networking with admissions officers.

 When should I start working with an independent college counselor?

-Most students begin working with a consultant during their junior year of high school.
+Most students begin working with a consultant during their sophomore or junior year of high school.
 This allows us time to really research colleges based on your unique academic, social and financial needs.
 However, some students may consider starting earlier so that a consultant can help guide them with high school course selection, extracurricular involvement and summer activities.

 Do you help with financial aid and scholarships?

 Yes.
 I will help you understand the types of financial aid (both need-based and merit-based) available and assist you in finding colleges based on your family’s financial situation and budget.
 Many private colleges have large endowments and are generous with their aid, making them more affordable than some state schools.

 My child doesn’t know what to major in.
 How can you help?

 Relax!
 Did you know that according to one survey, over 90% of college graduates changed their major at least once?
 In college, students will be exposed to possibilities that may not have heard of and when they graduate, may apply to jobs that don’t exist today.
 We will discuss and explore possible career paths and design a plan for continued exploration in college with a focus on building employable skills and learning the value of networking.

 My child is a B student.
 Can you help?

 Absolutely!
 There are so many opportunities for all types of students and I work with a wide variety of students, from high-achieving superstars to average students who are motivated to go to college or pursue other post-secondary opportunities.